oceanprotocol-archive/OEPs/7/v0.3/README.md

 A part of the `attributes.main` sub-section, other optional sub-sections can be added (like: `attributes.curation` or `attributes.extra`) depending on the service type.

-Each service has an `dtCost` and `timeout` (in seconds) section describing the cost and how long the sevice can be used after payment.
+Each service has an `cost` and `timeout` (in seconds) section describing the cost (how much datatokens needs to be transferred) and how long the sevice can be used after payment.
 A timeout of 0 represents no time limit.

 Example: